 I look at them and I say, Hey, you know what, with their mentality and who they are as a person, that’s hard for them just like me going through something.
 This is hard for me right now.
 Yes.
-It from different perspectives, mine might seem harder or theirs might seem harder, but that’s why everyone’s different.
+It is from different perspectives, mine might seem harder or theirs might seem harder, but that’s why everyone’s different.
 It’s just the fact of learning from it, growing from it and trying to become a better person and trying to still be part of this huge community.
 So, uh, I’m getting off subject a little bit here, but I totally agree with you on, I totally agree with you on that.
 I think that I think that as, as students and as college kids, and even as athletes, they go, when they make that transition into business, are they going to make that transition outside of the game and doing a career from it need to need to learn that and really understand the aspects of it’s hard, it’s a grind, learn from your mistakes and, and just keep going.

 Zach Colman (00:42:38):

 I mean, with everything that’s happened this year, you know, I think everyone’s had an impact and that’s the, just the thing there.
 Everyone has had an impact.
 So I don’t go out and complain about it.
-I just say, you know what, I’m just going to dive in and do the best I can with the situation.
-I’m put forth it, you know?
+I just say you know what, I’m just going to dive in and do the best I can with the situation.
+I’ve put forth it, you know?
 And, uh, it’s hard, but I think that we can all learn from that and just kind of try our best to move on and, and, and not move on, but learn from it and grow. as we all go through society together,

 Mike Hollis (00:43:11):

-Uh, one thing that people don’t realize, and what I’ve found is that, you know, what, if you fail that something, what, what, what, what option do you have at that point?
+Uh, one thing that people don’t realize, and what I’ve found is that you know, what, if you fail that something, what, what, what, what option do you have at that point?
 You can quit or try harder or try to fix whatever it is, or learn from it or whatever, but it’s, it’s very easy to quit.
 So I always look at it like whether what other option do I have quitting really is not an option because especially if you’ve committed to something, you know, and, and especially if you have other people that are relying on you for something quitting is clearly not an option.
-So when you are in these real life struggles, like we are all are today with COVID and everything going on in this world is this whole presidential, you know, uh, going crazy, this nation is becoming divided.
+So when you are in these real-life struggles like we are all are today with COVID and everything going on in this world is this whole presidential, you know, uh, going crazy, this nation is becoming divided.
 And, and you know, you, you have no other option.

 Mike Hollis (00:43:58):

 We’ve got to make things better.
-So you know that, you know, when people start feeling sorry for themselves or, or things, aren’t going their way.
+So you know that you know, when people start feeling sorry for themselves or, or things, aren’t going their way.
 And that’s where I was going to that whole entitlement part is like these entitled individuals.
 If they do not succeed at something, they are the first ones to give up because they think, well, someone else will take care of it, or someone else will do something I don’t need to do again.
-It’s like, you are responsible for you and believe it or not, you make you make the world a better place.
+It’s like, you are responsible for yourself and believe it or not, you make the world a better place.
 If you’re a better person, I do the best I can under the circumstances and any situation that I’m in, I want to be, on the high road of things I want, I want to be the guy that opens the door.
 I don’t want to be the guy that looks at people weird, or I’m not that person.